A Premises Licence is a permanent licence granted for a specific location in England or Wales to authorise licensable activities. These include:

 You must detail measures to be taken to comply with the four licensing objectives.
 This section of the form is critical to the success of your application and you should seek professional advice when completing it.

-Pro-Leagle can prepare the application form in consultation with the client and responsible authorities such as the Police.
+Pro-Leagle prepare the application form in consultation with the client and responsible authorities such as the Police.

 You will need detailed plans of the premises, the requirements for which are set out in statute.
 The plans need to identify alcohol stores, fire alarms and control systems and CCTV cameras etc.

 You will need to advertise your Premises Licence application both at the premises and in the local press.
-We can supply advertising text with appropriate instructions.
+We supply advertising text with appropriate instructions.

 If you intend to act as the Designated Premises Supervisor (DPS) but do not have a Personal Licence, you will need to obtain one (cost approximately £150).